-If you're tired of scrolling through the seemingly endless list of shows on Netflix to figure out what to watch, you'll be pleased to hear that we've done the hard work for you and found the best shows on Netflix in the UK.
+If you're tired of scrolling through the seemingly endless list of shows on Netflix to figure out what to watch, you'll be pleased to hear that we've done the hard work for you and found the best series available right now on the streaming platform in the UK.
 If you fancy watching a movie, see the best movies on Netflix UK instead.

 Assuming you're sticking with the UK edition, there are scores of TV shows to choose from.
 We've taken the hard work out of deciding to watch, so sit back and work your way through our choice of the best TV shows on Netflix in the UK.